 - a.
-The Business Associate shall notify the Covered Entity's Privacy Officer without unreasonable delay and in no case later than two (2) business days following the date upon which the Business Associate becomes aware of any use or disclosure of protected health information not provided for by the Agreement or this Exhibit, including breaches of unsecured protected health information and/or any security incident that may have an impact on the protected health information of the Covered Entity. - b.
+The Business Associate shall notify the Covered Entity's Privacy Officer without unreasonable delay and in no case later than two (2) business days following the date upon which the Business Associate becomes aware of any use or disclosure of protected health information not provided for by the Agreement of this Exhibit, including preaches of unsecured protected health information and/or any security incident that may have an impact on the protected health information of the Covered Entity. - b.
 The Business Associate shall promptly perform a risk assessment when it becomes aware of any of the above situations.
-The risk assessment shall include, but not be limited to, the following information, to the extent it is known by the Business Associate: - The nature and extent of the protected health information involved, including the types of identifiers and the likelihood of re-identification; - The unauthorized person who used the protected health information or to whom the disclosure was made; - Whether the protected health information was actually acquired or viewed - The extent to which the risk to the protected health information has been mitigated.
+The risk assessment shall include, but not be limited to, the following information, to the extent it is known by the Business Associate: - The nature and extent of the protected health information involved, including the types of identifiers and the likelihood of re-identification; - The unauthorized person who used the protected health information or to whom the disclosure was made: - Whether the protected health information was actually acquired or viewed. - The extent to which the risk to the protected health information has been mitigated.

-The Business Associate shall complete the risk assessment without unreasonable delay and in no case later than two (2) business days of discovery of the breach and after completion, immediately report the findings of the risk assessment in writing to the Covered Entity.
+The Business Associate shall complete the risk assessment without unreasonable detay and in no case later than two (2) business days of discovery of the breach and efter completion, immediately report the findings of the risk assessment in writing to the Covered Entity.

 - c.
 The Business Associate shall comply with all applicable sections of the Privacy, Security, and Breach Notification Rule. - d.
 Business Associate shall make available all of its internal policies and procedures, books and records relating to the use and disclosure of PHI received from, or created or received by the Business Associate on behalf of Covered Entity to the Secretary for purposes of determining Covered Entity's compliance with HIPAA and the Privacy and Security Rule. - e.
 Business Associate shall require all of its business associates that receive, use or have access to PHI under the Agreement, to agree in writing to adhere to the same restrictions and conditions on the use and disclosure of PHI contained herein, including the duty to return or destroy the PHI as provided under Section 3(I) herein.
-The Covered Entity shall be considered a direct third party beneficiary of the Contractor's business associate agreements with Contractor's intended business associates, who will be receiving PHI
+The Covered Entity shall be considered a direct third party beneficiary of the Contractor's business associate agreements with Contractor's intended business associates, who will be receiving PHI pursuant to this Agreement, with rights of enforcement and indemnification from such business associates who shall be governed by the Agreement for the purpose of use and disclosure of protected health information.